What is Marketing Ethics?

 Ethical conflicts occur when contrasting viewpoints differ between your company, your customers, and your society.
 The tobacco industry is often presented as a hypothetical example of ethical conflict.
 Cigarette marketing has provided lucrative business for tobacco companies.

-Ethics in marketing includes activities that promote fairness, social responsibility, empathy, and honesty by respecting ethical standards.
+Ethical persuasion in marketing includes activities that promote fairness, social responsibility, empathy, and honesty by respecting ethical standards.
 It is a philosophy backed by a strategy that is integral to the company and its customers alike.
 Organizations deliberately apply different sets of ethical rights and fairness standards when marketing their products and services, practices — and behaviors — in their general structure.

 These organizations can then gain a competitive edge to satisfy a more extensive set of customers and their needs.
 Therefore, ethical marketing practices focused on ways the products could help users and how they fulfilled social responsibility and handled different ethical issues.